 Skip to main content

-Stakeholders are the people involved in a project or initiative.
+Stakeholders are the people involved in a piece of work.
 Adding stakeholders makes it clear who is responsible, who is contributing, and who should be kept informed.
+Stakeholders attach to any of the major work entities — Projects, Deliverables, Opportunities, and Expert Requests — using the same model on each.

 Stakeholder types